Overview

 Does Stanford have a supplemental essay?

-Yes, applicants to Stanford University will have to write a supplemental essay in order to complete their application.
-Luckily, we have a guide to help you through that essay prompt and stand out in the application process.
+Yes, Stanford University includes a supplemental essay in their application.
+Luckily, Scholarships360 has a free guide to help you answer Stanford's essay prompt and stand out in the application process.

 Stanford Supplemental Essay Guide